MARKET SNAPSHOT: S&P 500, Dow At New Intraday Highs As Bulls Bank On Fed Rate Cut

 How are other markets trading?

 In Asia, stocks closed higher Wednesday, with the China CSI 300 adding 0.6%, Japan's Nikkei 225 rising 0.2% and Hong Kong's Hang Seng Index advancing 0.1%.
-European shares were marginally higher, with the Stoxx Europe 600 adding less that 0.1%.
+European shares were marginally higher, with the Stoxx Europe 600 closing less that 0.1% higher.